joshytheprogrammer/hashnode-posts/cl6mo4ekl03qtj2nv6i4sfzyt.md

 ## HTML comments

 Comments allow you to document your code in a format that browsers ignore.
 To write a comment,

 ```html
 <!-- Write your comments here -->
 ```

 Notice that there is an exclamation point (!) in the start tag, but not in the end tag.
 Anything written in between the comment tags will be ignore by the browser but will be visible to humans.

-Comments have several uses in html,
+Comments have several uses in HTML,

 ### Hide inline content